 — P.K.
 Subban (@PKSubban1) January 23, 2022

-The incident became a lightning-rod moment for the hockey community, coming on the heels of another racist gesture that took place in the American Hockey League last week.
+The incident between Panetta and Subban comes on the heels of a racist gesture that took place in the American Hockey League last week.

 It was the second time an AHL player was suspended for a racist taunt directed at Imama.
 In January 2020, Brandon Manning of the Bakersfield Condors was suspended five games for subjecting Imama to a racist slur.